-The National Archives and Records Administration (NARA) holds the records of the United States Federal Government.
-For NARA, a “record” is any type of document (textual, electronic, or audiovisual) created or received by the Executive, Legislative, or Judicial branches of government.
+The National Archives and Records Administration (NARA) holds the records of the U.S. Federal Government.
+For NARA, a “record” is any type of document (textual, electronic, or audiovisual) created or received by the Executive, Legislative, or Judicial branches.
 These records capture information about how the government interacts with itself and its citizens.
-Some records are very personal, like census schedules that describe where people lived and worked, while others illustrate how the government works, like a memo to the President discussing a policy decision.
+Some records are very personal, like census schedules describing where people lived and worked, while others illustrate how the government works, like a memo to the President discussing a policy decision.

 To bring together the records of the past and to house them in buildings where they will be preserved for the use of men and women in the future, a Nation must believe in three things.
 It must believe in the past.
 It must believe in the future.
 It must, above all, believe in the capacity of its own people so to learn from the past that they can gain in judgment in creating their own future. — President Franklin D. Roosevelt, June 30, 1941,

 President Franklin D. Roosevelt believed the papers, books, and memorabilia from his Administration were part of the heritage of the United States and as such, should be preserved and made available to the public.
 In 1938, President Roosevelt announced plans to build a new facility – a Presidential Library – on his estate in Hyde Park, New York.
 Roosevelt raised the money to build the Library, and then donated the building to NARA.

 Following Roosevelt’s example, other Presidents have established Libraries to hold and make their Presidential records and artifacts available to the public.
 Because Presidents build their Libraries themselves, they can choose the location – and Presidents have chosen sites all across the country.
 The process for providing a Presidential Library to NARA was formalized through the Presidential Libraries Act of 1955, which was amended in 1986.